StanSvec/dropwizard-authorization/README.md

 group: 'com.stansvec', name: 'dropwizard-authorization', version: '0.1.4'
 ```

-This extension uses custom `@Auth` annotation for principal authentication and authorization.
+This extension uses custom `@Auth` annotation for principal authentication and authorization. `@Principal` annotation can be used for principal injection.
+Authentication is performed by dropwizard-auth module.

 There are several options how to define authorization rules:
 * By defining roles.
 A principal needs to have roles specified by `@Auth` annotation elements to be granted access a resource.
 * By defining expressions.
 Expression specified by `@Auth` annotation element must be evaluated as true in order to allow a principal access a resource.
 * Roles and expressions can be combined.